mantidproject/mantid/docs/source/release/v4.2.0/mantidworkbench.rst

 New
 ###
-- Added a 'Generate Script from Workspaces' button to Workbench under the File menu bar.
+- Added a 'Generate Recovery Script' button to Workbench under the File menu bar, it generates a script that is essentially what project recovery uses.
+However it is only the script and does not include the workspace clean up and other features Project Recovery offers.

 Improvements
 ############